cjungmann/bash_patterns/README.md

 The included scripts are:

+- **ansi** started as a place to record solutions for screen manipulation using console codes.
+As such, it starts with **pause_for_keypress** and **erase_screen** functions.

+  **ansi** continues with many color-setting functions, then a function to collect function names from BASH, distill from the function names the set of colors, then execute a loop that displays each color with plain, dim, and bold styling.
+The output shows all the colors that can be generated in a console window using ANSI console codes.

+  In the script, I suggest a **man** page that can serve as an offline reference, and a huge [VT100 page](https://vt100.net/docs/vt510-rm/chapter4.html). for a lot more information and ideas.

 - **indirect_arrays** is an exploration of indirect access to an array in the global scope of the program.
 Requires (and checks for) BASH versions 4.3 and up.